Valley separation of photoexcited carriers in bilayer graphene: Optical Selection Rules For Bilayer Graphene

 where $\Re$ denotes the real part.
 This reduces to the gapless result in Eq.~(\ref{eq:mel}) in the limit $\Delta\to 0$.

-Figure \ref{fig:gapped_selection} shows contour plots of the modulus-square of the matrix element (\ref{eq:gappedmel}), for the circular polarisations $\bm{e} = \frac{1}{\sqrt{2}}(1,\pm i)^T$, with $\Delta=10\si{meV}$.
-The $(+)$ and $(-)$ correspond to left- and right-handed circular polarisations, respectively.
-There is a clear coupling between the valley index and the handedness of circularly-polarised light associated with optical transitions in gapped bilayer graphene.
+Figure \ref{fig:gapped_selection} shows contour plots of the modulus-square of the matrix element (\ref{eq:gappedmel}), for the circular polarizations $\bm{e} = \frac{1}{\sqrt{2}}(1,\pm i)^T$, with $\Delta=10\si{meV}$.
+The $(+)$ and $(-)$ correspond to left- and right-handed circular polarizations, respectively.
+There is a clear coupling between the valley index and the handedness of circularly-polarized light associated with optical transitions in gapped bilayer graphene.

 The presence of trigonal warping is directly evident in the angular dependence of the matrix element.
 Moreover, the linear terms in $p$ in the effective Hamiltonian, proportional to $v_3$, induce a crossover between the selection rules as a function of $|p|$.
-Indeed, in the $(+)$ valley (upper row in Fig.~\ref{fig:gapped_selection}) the optical transitions are dominated by the right-handed circular polarisation at the $\bm{K}_{+}$ point ($|p|=0$) and by the left-handed circular polarisation at larger momenta.
+Indeed, in the $(+)$ valley (upper row in Fig.~\ref{fig:gapped_selection}) the optical transitions are dominated by the right-handed circular polarization at the $\bm{K}_{+}$ point ($|p|=0$) and by the left-handed circular polarization at larger momenta.
 The effect is opposite in the $(-)$ valley (lower row in Fig.~\ref{fig:gapped_selection}).
 Notice that this crossover would not be present if trigonal warping was neglected, as conventionally done in the literature.

-These valley-dependent selection rules can be exploited to detect the degree of valley polarisation in gapped bilayer graphene by measuring the handedness of circularly-polarised light emitted across the sample.
+These valley-dependent selection rules can be exploited to detect the degree of valley polarization in gapped bilayer graphene by measuring the handedness of circularly-polarized light emitted across the sample.
 We will discuss this detection method in Sec.~\ref{subsec:device} below.